 - Each team shall have a designated leader to handle the prize distribution among its members as well as communicating with the organizers.
 A team's decision on forfeiting a prize is a private one and the organization will not get involved with that.

-- We highly advise this player to be able to log into our Discord server for communicating with the organisation during the contest.
+- This player must log into our private Erlang Ecosystem Foundation Slack channel (#spawnfest-[year]) for communicating with the organisation during the contest.
+This is done by invitation-only.

 - All projects should be written to run on the Erlang VM / BEAM, and any BEAM-based language is valid (e.g., Erlang, Elixir, LFE, Gleam, Clojerl, Luerl, Caramel, etc.).